 Fay was with me at the training and we talked a lot about the importance of coming together, as Mindfulness supervisors, Mindfulness teachers and Mindfulness practitioners.
 We felt a deep desire to develop these communities within the MA membership and teaching teams.
 It is so important to create opportunities for us to connect as like minded practitioners when we can feel quite alone as Mindfulness practitioners in the wider world.

 There are many opportunities for our MA members to meet and practice each week at the online sits and each month at the online teachings.
-If you want to become a member and join us, then find out more by clicking here.
 We are also planning some face to face practice days for members in London and Edinburgh.
 More to follow!

 Fay and Jane have put together an online course on Mindfulness in daily life, which provides another opportunity for us to connect with each other, our practice and our world through Mindfulness.
-This course starts in the new year and for more information, please click here.
+This course starts in the new year.

 In the meantime, please visit our brand new website www.mindfulnessassociation.net.
 On the resources page you can connect with video and audio talks and guided practices by Rob Nairn and other excellent teachers.
 Come and join in with us, whichever way you can.